 Students and their departments must be in “good standing” with the GPSC, meaning they have an active Departmental Student Organization (DSO) representative (students who do not have a DSO representative may still apply and will be given information regarding requirements of a DSO representative and how one can be selected, but no award will be released to a student of a department not in “good standing”).

-Questions regarding DSOs and/or their standing should be directed to the President Pro Tempore, Bradley Borges, at email@example.com.
+Questions regarding DSOs and/or their standing should be directed to the President Pro Tempore at firstname.lastname@example.org or the GPSC Vice President at email@example.com